 Remember.
 The use of brakes on a long and/or steep downgrade is only a supplement to the braking effect of the engine.
-Once the vehicle is in the proper low gear, the following are the proper braking techniques:
+Once the vehicle is in the proper low gear, the following is the proper braking technique:

-Apply the brakes just hard enough to feel a definite slowdown.
+- 1. Apply the brakes just hard enough to feel a definite slowdown. - 2.
 When your speed has been reduced to approximately five mph below your "safe" speed, release the brakes.
-(This brake application should last for about three seconds.)
+(This brake application should last for about three seconds.) - 3.
 When your speed has increased to your "safe" speed, repeat steps 1 and 2.